chrishah/phylog/README.md

 The scripts in this repository were used in the analyses presented in [Hahn et al. 2014](http://gbe.oxfordjournals.org/content/early/2014/04/13/gbe.evu078.short?rss=1 "Hahn et al. 2014 at GBE").
 They were tailored specifically for this study, but might be useful for other users as well.
 Obviously, I won't guarantee that they will work for your data.
 If you find them useful, I would appreciate if you would cite our [paper](http://gbe.oxfordjournals.org/content/early/2014/04/13/gbe.evu078.short?rss=1 "Hahn et al. 2014 at GBE").

-If you have questions/comments: christoph.hahn@nhm.uio.no
+If you have questions/comments don't hesitate to contact me at: c.hahn@hull.ac.uk

 A step by step guide through some parts of the process described in [Hahn et al. 2014](http://gbe.oxfordjournals.org/content/early/2014/04/13/gbe.evu078.short?rss=1 "Hahn et al. 2014 at GBE") is given below.